mk-fg/clearlooks-phenix-humanity/README.rst

     - Enable inspector keys: ``gsettings set org.gtk.Settings.Debug enable-inspector-keybinding true``
     - Reboot
     - Hover over any GTK3 app/panel element and press Ctrl+Shift+I or Ctrl+Shift+D

+    Alternative is setting GTK_DEBUG=interactive env var for specific apps, or to /etc/environment to have inspector window open automatically for every window.

+    Latter trick (``echo GTK_DEBUG=interactive >> /etc/environment``) can be
+    useful to debug some panel widgets where Ctrl+Shift+I doesn't work and which are created in a complicated way.

     .. _this guide on ubuntu-mate.community: https://ubuntu-mate.community/t/mate-18-04-indicator-applet-complete-1-20-0-icons-resize-issue/16807/10